BBC Radio Norfolk: Notable programmes and presenters

 Roy Waller presented a weekday afternoon show from the early 1980s until 2009, which led to his being one of the best-known and most popular voices in the county, described by the Eastern Daily Press as "a household name."
-Waller also hosted a Saturday morning country music programme, Rodeo Norfolk, which he continued to present following his departure from the weekday show, until ill-health forced him to step down.
-Waller's funeral in July 2010 was held at Norwich Cathedral and was attended by over 1500 mourners.
+Waller also hosted a Saturday morning country music programme, Rodeo Norfolk, which he continued to present following his departure from the weekday show, until ill health forced him to step down.
+Waller's funeral in July 2010 was held at Norwich Cathedral and was attended by over 1,500 mourners.

 From the early days of Radio Norfolk until 2007, Waller was the station's commentator for Norwich City matches, known as "the voice of Carrow Road".
-The station devotes extensive coverage to Norwich City, the county's only professional football team, providing live coverage of all League and Cup matches, as well as a post-match phone-in show Canary Call and fanzine show The Scrimmage, both of which are regarded as amongst the station's most popular programmes.
+The station devotes extensive coverage to Norwich City, the county's only professional football team, providing live coverage of all league and cup matches, as well as a post-match phone-in show Canary Call and fanzine show The Scrimmage, both of which are regarded as amongst the station's most popular programmes.
 In 2011, when BBC economy measures raised the idea that local radio football commentaries could be cut back, the possibility was criticised by the local press in Norfolk, praising the station for the passion of its commentaries.

 The Norfolk Airline, presented by David Clayton and Neil Walker, was the station's first mid-morning programme, launched in 1983.
-In April 1986 the programme won the Sony Radio Academy Award for Best Magazine Programme, ahead of BBC Radio 4's A Small Country Living and Capital Radio's The Way It Is.
+In April 1986, the programme won the Sony Radio Academy Award for Best Magazine Programme, ahead of BBC Radio 4's A Small Country Living and Capital Radio's The Way It Is.
 The programme also made the news itself, when James Prior announced his resignation as Secretary of State for Northern Ireland live during a show.

-In 1986, The Norfolk Airline won the Sony Award for Best Magazine Programme, and the station won its second Radio Academy Award 28 years later in 2014, for Local Radio Journalist of the Year.
-The success of Airline eventually led to Clayton and Walker departing to make programmes for network radio, on BBC Radio 4.
+The station won its second Radio Academy Award 28 years later in 2014, for Local Radio Journalist of the Year.
+The success of Airline eventually led to Clayton and Walker departing to make programmes for national radio on Radio 4.

 From 1995 until his death in 2006, presenter and journalist John Mills presented Midday With Mills, a consumer affairs programme.
 The show gained a strong reputation for solving listeners' consumer problems, and in 2000 was given the British Insurance Brokers' Association Media Award for its work in this area.

-From 1984 until 2009, Look East presenter Stewart White was the presenter of the station's Saturday breakfast show.
+From 1984 until 2009, BBC Look East presenter Stewart White was the presenter of the station's Saturday breakfast show.
 White was the first presenter to go on-air after the station moved studios from Norfolk Tower to The Forum in the summer of 2003.